SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 5. User selects "Submit report"
                 6. System successfully sends the report to the database
             - **Failure scenario(s)**:
                 - 6a.
-User presses "Cancel" and report is not submitted.
-                - 6b.
 User presses "Submit" and an error pops up.
 (See **3.5.2**)
-                    - 6b1.
-The "Reason" textbox turns red and an error message pops up warning the user that the input must be less than 500 characters.
+                    - 6a1 The "Reason" textbox turns red and an error message pops up warning the user that the input must be less than 500 characters.
-                    - 6b2.
+                    - 6a2.
 The user can shorten their input and attempt to submit again.

 <a name="fr6"></a>